Laddow Rocks walk to Black Hill from Crowden is a great quieter route in the Peak District.

 Grid reference SK 07200 99231

-From the car park head up to the entrance of Crowden campsite, then turn left along the road.
-Follow for a short distance until you reach a public footpath on your right.
+From the car park head up on the path past the toilets, alongside Crowden campsite, then turn left along the road.
+Follow for a short distance, through two gates until you reach a public footpath on your right, signposted Pennine Way.

 You’re now on the official Pennine Way trail and will remain on it all the way to Black Hill.

-Then as you reach the highest point of the hike, Laddow Rocks are located as you reach the top of the edge.
+Then as you reach the highest point of the hike, there’s a path heading off to the left (ignore this as it will take you over the Dovestone Reservoir – another fab walk) and Laddow Rocks are located as you reach the top of the edge.

 Be sure to stop for the views here and remember to look behind you as well as they are equally beautiful in both directions!